DannyJaJr/DannyJaJr/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... eCommmerce Platform and Microserice
+- 🔭 I’m currently working on ... eCommmerce Platform and Microservice
 - 🌱 I’m currently learning ...
 Agile Development / ‘DevOps'
 - 👯 I’m looking to collaborate on ...React, React Native, IOS, SWift, Android
 - 🤔 I’m looking for help with ...
 Microservice Architecture
 - 💬 Ask me about ...
-Java, React, JavaScript, Python
+Java, React, JavaScript, Python, & V.B.Net
 - 📫 How to reach me: ...
 [Portfolio](https://danieljajrlafontant.com/)
 - 😄 Pronouns: ...
 He/HIM
 - ⚡ Fun fact: ...
 I like challenges and learning new things.